ternaris/marv-robotics/docs/upload.rst

 On success the return value will be zero and the upload process will have made sure that the checksums of all uploaded files are correct.

-Rerunning ``marv upload`` on the same set of files will not create another dataset.
+Rerunning ``marv-leaf upload`` on the same set of files will not create another dataset.
 Instead the MARV will recognize that the data already exists on the server and will indicate success by returning zero.

 If an upload is interrupted manually of by e.g. loss of network connectivity the return value will be non zero to indicate failure.
-Rerunning ``marv upload`` with the same parameters will resume the upload from where it was interrupted.
+Rerunning ``marv-leaf upload`` with the same parameters will resume the upload from where it was interrupted.

 Data safety
 -----------